 It's an indoor market with 2 stories with vendors, suppliers, and everything from pottery to jewelry, embroidered clothing and souvenirs and much more.

 If you like to bargain, this is a good place to do it, especially if you're looking for crafts at affordable prices.
-On the second floor you'll find food stands too.
+On the second floor, you'll find food stands too.
+More on shopping in Vallarta.

 Isla Cuale (Cuale Island) is a natural island on the Cuale River surrounded by two arms of the river.
 The island has some restaurants, a museum, a cultural center, a statue of John Huston, and much more... but most people know it for its shops and stands.